Stoakesy/SensorsAndTurtles/README.md

 `ssh -X turtlebot3@[IP_ADDRESS]`

-where `IP_ADDRESS` is the IP address of the turtlebot found in step 1. `-X` will enable X11 forwarding to allow the display to show on the remote PC
+where `IP_ADDRESS` is the IP address of the turtlebot found in step 1. `-X` will enable X11 forwarding to allow the display to show on the remote PC.

+Enter the default password `turtlebot`

 Further reading: https://unix.stackexchange.com/questions/12755/how-to-forward-x-over-ssh-to-run-graphics-applications-remotely